‘Secret Of Mana’ Gets HD Remake On PS4 And PS Vita, Release Date Set For February 2018

 Square Enix has confirmed that a high-definition remake of Secret of Mana is in development for PlayStation 4, PlayStation Vita, and PC.
 Fans eager to play the classic RPG on their modern day platform of choice won’t have to wait too long to get their hands on it, either, as the global release date is set for February 15, 2018.

-Secret of Mana is getting more than just enhanced visuals with its remake, as the new version will feature:
+Secret of Mana is getting more than just enhanced visuals with its remake, as the new version will feature the following.

 - 3D graphics